The Stepford Wives (2004 film)

-The Stepford Wives is a 2004 American science fiction black comedy film directed by Frank Oz from a screenplay by Paul Rudnick and starring Nicole Kidman, Matthew Broderick, Bette Midler, Christopher Walken, Faith Hill, and Glenn Close.
-The second feature-length adaptation of Ira Levin's 1972 novel of the same name following the 1975 film of the same name, this 2004 film received generally negative reviews from critics and was a box-office failure, grossing $103 million worldwide on a $90–100 million budget.
+The Stepford Wives is a 2004 American science fiction comedy film directed by Frank Oz from a screenplay by Paul Rudnick and starring Nicole Kidman, Matthew Broderick, Bette Midler, Christopher Walken, Faith Hill, and Glenn Close.
+The second feature-length adaptation of Ira Levin's 1972 novel of the same name following the 1975 film of the same name, this film was released on June 11, 2004 by Paramount Pictures in the United States and by DreamWorks Pictures in other territories.
+The film received generally negative reviews from critics and was a box-office failure, grossing $103.3 million worldwide on a $90–100 million budget.

 Plot

 Joanna Eberhart's successful career as an executive producer and president of reality television network EBS abruptly ends after Hank, a disillusioned reality show participant, attempts to murder Joanna during an upfront presentation.
 After Joanna's boss Helen Devlin fires her, she suffers a mental breakdown.
 She and her husband, Walter Kresby, who also works at EBS, and their two children, Pete and Kimberly, leave Manhattan and relocate to Fairfield County, Connecticut, a suburb of Stepford.
 Upon arrival, Joanna befriends feminist writer and recovering alcoholic Roberta "Bobbie" Markowitz and flamboyant gay architect Roger Bannister, who relocated to Stepford with his partner Jerry, a corporate lawyer.

 After the trio witness Sarah Sunderson violently dance and then collapse, Joanna argues about it with Walter.
 Walter bluntly says that their children barely know her, their marriage is collapsing, and her domineering nature offends people.
 Joanna agrees to do better by attempting to assimilate with the other wives.
 The next day, Joanna, Bobbie, and Roger go to check up on Sarah.
 Upon entering the house, they hear her upstairs, ecstatically screaming during sex with her husband Herb.
 While sneaking out, they find a remote control labeled "SARAH."
 As they unwittingly manipulate it, Sarah's breasts enlarge and she robotically walks backward.

-One evening, Walter, and Bobbie's husband, Dave, visit the Men's Association with Roger and Jerry.
+One evening, Walter and Dave, Bobbie's husband, visit the Men's Association with Roger and Jerry.
 Joanna and Bobbie sneak inside to spy on the men.
 They discover a hallway filled with odd family portraits; Roger then appears and reassures them all is well.
 The next day, the pair discover Roger's flamboyant designer clothing and other personal mementos in the trash.
 At the town hall, Roger, apparently running for Connecticut State Senate, now has a bland look and conformist personality, all at Jerry's direction.
 While using Walter's computer, Joanna discovers that all the Stepford wives were once working women in high-power professions.